Community Engagement Core

 Chicago is the third most populous city in the United States with one of the most diverse populations, including an estimated 33.3% Non-Hispanic White, 29.2% Non-Hispanic Black, 28.8% Hispanic, and 5.6% Asian.
 Chicago is also one of the most segregated cities in the United States, with Black, Indigenous, and people of color (BIPOC) populations localized to the South and West sides of the city, which are communities with the highest vulnerability index—a measure that integrates environmental, social, economic, and political exposure to harmful distressors (Fig. 1).
 In addition to high social and economic hardship, these communities have well-documented higher levels of exposures to environmental pollutants such as lead, other metals, indoor pollutants, and air and water pollution.
 Unsurprisingly, community residents also experience higher rates of common diseases primarily driven by environmental exposures such as asthma, COPD, diabetes, cardiovascular disease, and lung cancer.

 Identification of the environmental hazards of concern that may drive these health injustices, as well as development of research, advocacy, and implementation strategies to address these matters, involves building and maintaining collaborations with local community groups that are best positioned to know these hazards through lived experiences.
 To accomplish this, the CEC continues to build on established relationships and partnerships with community organizations, residents, and stakeholders to guide the CEC’s work.
-Currently, the CEC is working with community organizations in Southeast (SE) Chicago (community areas of Hegewisch, East Side, South Deering, and South Chicago; neighborhoods of Bush and Jeffrey Manor), which is historically one of the largest steel manufacturing areas of the world; and, community organizations serving Little Village, the home of the former Crawford and Fisk coal-powered power plant.
+Currently, the CEC is working with community organizations in Southeast (SE) Chicago (community areas of Hegewisch, East Side, South Deering, and South Chicago; neighborhoods of Bush and Jeffrey Manor), which is historically one of the largest steel manufacturing areas of the world; and other EJ organizations serving Chicago.
 These areas are two of the most polluted areas in the country from industry and transportation, both with strong histories of community organizing and advocacy.
 However, the CEC seeks to expand to other community areas and neighborhoods that face various environmental challenges, social and economic hardship, and racially/ethnically mixed populations.

 Current Environmental Issue In Chicago